OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

   *The Review of Economics and Statistics*, 648-672.

-The study is mainly concerned with the computational difficulties that accompany the solution of discrete choice dynamic programming (DCDP) problems such as the ones encountered in dynamic life-cycle models of educational and occupational choice.
 In the study, Keane and Wolpin (1994) develop an approximate solution method which consists of Monte Carlo integration with simulation and an interpolation approach to ease the computational burden of solving the DCDP model.
 They utilize one model with three different parametrizations to assess their solution method.
-This model and its three parametrizations are example models that are part of the **respy** interface.
+This model and its three parametrizations are used as example models in the **respy** interface.
 They are called:

 - ``kw_94_one``